United States Air Force, Air National Guard & Air Force Reserves

 PPA HQ Home of Record extension approval criteria are:

--legal or administrative proceedings that preclude member from moving within the time limit (i.e. divorce proceedings, child custody etc.).
+Legal or administrative proceedings that preclude member from moving within the time limit (i.e. divorce proceedings, child custody etc.).

 Delay in selling, renovating or construction of a home (Statement from contractor/realtor showing reason for delay and approximate date of completion).

 A letter from the member formally requesting the extension is required.
 The letter should state why an extension is needed and for how long.
-Members should provide their complete mailing address, and phone number.
-A fax number, and email address is optional, but can expedite the process if additional information is needed.
-Also documented proof or verification of the member's situation is required.
+Members must provide current mailing address, email address, and contact phone number.
+Also documented proof or verification of the member’s situation is required.
 For example, the member is requesting an extension because of hospitalization or medical treatment; a letter from the physician or hospital administrator is required.
-The letter should indicate the medical hardship/condition the member is incurring, whether treatment is readily available elsewhere, how long the treatment is expected to last, and whether travel would be detrimental to the member's health.
+The letter should indicate the medical hardship/condition the member is incurring, whether treatment is readily available elsewhere, how long the treatment is expected to last, and whether travel would be detrimental to the member’s health.
 A copy of the separation order (AF Form 100) is also required.
-Please do not send a DD Form 214.
+Do not send a DD Form 214.

-Installation Commanders are responsible for HOR separations when the member is with dependents, stationed in CONUS, and incident to a court-martial sentence or administrative discharge under other than honorable conditions.
-Their authority is derived from the Joint Federal Travel Regulations, Volume 1, paragraphs U5240-F, U5370-H, and SAF/MIM delegation of authority, dated 27 Mar 96.
+Installation Commanders are responsible for HOR/PLEAD separations when the member is with dependents, stationed in CONUS, and incident to a court-martial sentence or administrative discharge under other than honorable conditions.
+Their authority is derived from the Joint Travel Regulations, paragraphs 5148-F, 5310-F, and SAF/MRM delegation of authority, dated 27 Mar 96.